disp06/WOL_telegram_bot/README.md

 4. Send a simple random message to your bot.

-5. Replace BOT_TOKEN to your actual token in URL below and visit: https://api.telegram.org/botBOT_TOKEN/getUpdates Find your chat_id: Look for the "id" field in the JSON response.
+5. Find your chat_id: Look for the "id" field in the JSON response in URL below and visit: https://api.telegram.org/botBOT_TOKEN/getUpdates

 6. Open wol_bot.py in a text editor to replace BOT_TOKEN and your_chat_id with your actual token and actual your_chat_id and run:
    ```bash
    python wol_bot.py